-As the Chief Executive Officer of Columbia Southern Education Group (CSEG), the parent company of Columbia Southern University (CSU) and Waldorf University, Robert Mayes provides strategy and leadership support to the institutions.
+As the Chief Executive Officer of Columbia Southern Education Group, the parent company of Columbia Southern University (CSU) and Waldorf University, Robert Mayes provides strategy and leadership support to the institutions and is responsible for governmental affairs.
 Mr. Mayes has more than 25 years of experience in distance education.
-Mayes co-founded CSU, an online university headquartered in Orange Beach, Alabama, along with his father, Dr. Robert G. Mayes, and sister, Chantell Mayes Cooley, in 1993.
-He transitioned to the role of president at CSU in 2005 and served until May 2018.
+Mayes co-founded Columbia Southern University, an online university headquartered in Orange Beach, Alabama, along with his parents and sister, Chantell Mayes Cooley, in 1993.
+He transitioned to the role of president of CSU in 2005 and served until May 2018.
 In his role as president of CSU, Mayes worked closely with leadership to accomplish the goals, objectives and strategies of the university.
-During this time, CSU grew from 7,000 students to 30,000.
-He was awarded the title president emeritus on May 1, 2018 for his contributions and impact on the university.
+During this time, the University grew from 7,000 students to 30,000.
+He was awarded the title president emeritus on May 1, 2018 for his contributions and impact on the University.
 Mayes also led the acquisition of Waldorf University (previously Waldorf College) in Forest City, Iowa in 2010, a task that included achieving approvals from the U.S. Department of Education and the Higher Learning Commission.
 During his time at CSU, Mayes had direct experience in many areas of online university operations including key roles in accounting, finance, information technology, online course design, outcomes assessment, the development of policies and procedures, accreditation and more.
-He is a board member of the Alabama Association of Private Colleges and Schools and chairman of the board of directors for SBCA.
+He is chairman of the board of directors for South Baldwin Christian Academy.
+He serves as a board member of the Board of Certified Safety Professionals Foundation and a board member of the Business Council of Alabama.
 He served eight years on the board of the Distance Education Accrediting Commission board of directors and served on its executive, finance and nominating committees.
 In 2017, Mayes was awarded the Distance Education Accrediting Commission’s Distinguished Service Award and was a Boy Scouts of America Golden Eagle Honoree.
+In 2019, he was named the Distance Education Accrediting Commission’s Person of the Year.

 Mrs. Mayes is a co-founder of Columbia Southern University (CSU) and serves in an executive advisory capacity at Columbia Southern Education Group.
 Mrs. Mayes has also been with CSU since its founding, is on the Board of Directors, and follows strict ethical standards.
 Before CSU, Minnie co-founded a safety consulting company that provided training and services to small businesses nationwide.
 Mrs. Mayes has much knowledge about CSU through her long tenure as a board member and numerous work and advisory experiences in all aspects of distance study for more than 20 years.